-This album collection provides links to webpages that feature image galleries of reptiles, amphibians, and bony fish.
+This album collection links to webpages that feature image galleries of reptiles.
 The galleries display individual species portraits, behavioural shots, and juvenile/immature individuals when I have been able to photograph.
 See Taxonomy note below.
 See Taxonomy note below.

-The photo album features species of crocodile, turtle and tortoise.
-Several turtle, and tortoise species displayed are ‘Red List’ assessed as ‘Endangered’ and ‘Critically Endangered’.
+The photo album feature species of crocodile, turtle, and tortoise.
+Several of the displayed turtle and tortoise species are ‘Red List’ assessed as ‘Endangered’ and ‘Critically Endangered’.

 Reptiles Photo Album Taxonomy

-Class Aves (Birds), is included for completeness, see https://www.rayplowman.co.uk/birds/ for all applicable bird photo albums.
+Class Aves (Birds) included for completeness.
+See https://www.rayplowman.co.uk/birds/ for all applicable bird photo albums.

 The photo albums contain three Reptilia orders: